jthlim/javelin-steno/script.md

 - Global variables can be inspected and changed in Global Values tool, available from the Visual Editor menu.
+- Global values start with the initial value of 0.
 - Local variables cannot be automatically inspected, but the `printValue` or `printData` functions can be used to help debug if necessary.
 These will show in the Console tool only if the Show All Data setting is enabled.
+- Local variables that are not assigned a value have an undefined value.

 ## Functions